Stopwatch

-For example: If the result from measuring the width of a window is 1.50 ± 0.05 m, 1.50 will be $\sigma_a$ and 0.05 will be $\sigma_b$.

 Unit

 In most science experiments, researchers will normally use SI or the International System of Units on any of their experiments.
 For stopwatches, the units of time that are generally used when observing a stopwatch are minutes, seconds, and 'one-hundredth of a second'.

 Many mechanical stopwatches are of the 'decimal minute' type.
 These split one minute into 100 units of 0.6s each.
 This makes addition and subtraction of times easier than using regular seconds.